 The 10 credit 'PEP Graduate Skills Workshop' will prepare you for undertaking research, covering areas such as writing research proposals and specific interdisciplinary skills.

-You will take at least 50 credits of economics modules, including applied microeconomics, macroeconomics and econometrics.
+You will take at least 50 credits of economics modules, including applied microeconomics, macroeconomics, econometrics and Economics of Development: Theory and Practice.

 You will also take a further 20 credits of taught modules, from a wide range of options offered by the Politics and Economics departments.
 An overview of the types of modules on offer is available on the postgraduate modules page.